 Japan is not all about geishas and kimonos.
-In recent years, it became famous for its crazy and weird fashion and style.
+In recent years, it has become famous for its crazy and weird fashion and style.
 Here are the top 8 most insane Japanese fashion trends.

 The name for this trend comes from the words costume and play.
 Cosplayers dress up as their favorite character from video games, manga, anime, cartoons, movies…

-Since Cosplay became so popular all over the world, there are numerous events and fan conventions for Cosplayers and some of them became extremely famous.
+Since Cosplay became so popular all over the world, there have been numerous events and fan conventions for Cosplayers, and some of them have become extremely famous.

 In Japanese, Shironuri means “painted in white”.
 It is inspired by white geisha makeup and Kabuki makeup from Japanese tradition.
 Clothing styles can vary in Shironuri fashion, but the most important part is to have your face painted completely white.

 Ganguro is a rather bizarre Japanese fashion trend.
 It translates to “blackface”.
 Ganguro girls have an extremely dark tan, contrasting makeup, and bleached hair.
 It originated amongst rebels who opposed Japanese tradition, where pale white geisha faces and black hair were considered the ultimate standard of beauty.

 Visual Kei is a style that emerged in the Japanese music scene.
 It’s famous for androgyny, crazy hairstyles and makeup and flamboyant clothing.